Jyohuuuu/LBYARCHMP2/README.md

 ```

 ## results
-We can see based on the tests that the assembly function was clearly faster than the c equivalent function in computing the acceleration, which becomes more apparent the more inputs there are.
-Assembly on average takes less time to complete based on these tests
+We can see based on the tests that the assembly function was clearly faster than the c equivalent function in computing the acceleration, which becomes more apparent the more inputs there are, though the difference was noticable already with as little as 10 inputs.
+Assembly on average takes less time to complete based on these tests.
+The C equivalent function was easier to code, but the trade off was that it took longer to execute, while assembly was harder to code, but it executes faster.
+An instance of the tests for each Y input is shown below to demonstrate the average time for C and assembly function.
 ### Y = 10
 Assembly run 1 time: 0.000000100000 seconds
 Assembly run 2 time: 0.000000400000 seconds